Kentucky vs. Santa Clara odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 Top Santa Clara vs. Kentucky predictions

-After 10,000 simulations of Santa Clara vs. Kentucky, SportsLine's model is going Over on the total (157.5 points).
+After 10,000 simulations of Santa Clara vs. Kentucky, SportsLine's model is going Over on the total (156.5 points).
 The Over has hit in four of the last six Kentucky games.
-Santa Clara trended to the Over this season with 54% of its games clearing the total.
+Santa Clara trended to the Over this season, with 54% of its games clearing the total.

-The model projects the Broncos to have three players score 11.3 points or more, including Christian Hammond, who is projected to score 16.1 points.
-The Wildcats are projected to have four players score 9.3 points or more, led by Otega Oweh, who is projected to score 20.1 points.
-The model is projecting 159 combined points as the Over hits 56% of the time.
+The model projects the Broncos to have three players score over 11 points, including Christian Hammond, who is projected to score 16.
+The Wildcats are projected to have four players score over nine points, led by Otega Oweh, who is projected to score 20.
+The model is projecting 159 combined points, as the Over hits 56% of the time.
+See the full Kentucky vs. Santa Clara picks at SportsLine.

 How to make Kentucky vs. Santa Clara picks

-So who wins Kentucky vs. Santa Clara, and which side of the spread hits more than 50% of simulations?
-Visit SportsLine now to see which side of the spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.
+So who wins Kentucky vs. Santa Clara, and which side of the spread hits in more than 50% of simulations?
+Visit SportsLine now to see which side of the Santa Clara vs. Kentucky spread to back, all from the advanced model that just simulated this game 10,000 times, and find out.